-We’ve come to the realization that many women are out there buying and using all of the wrong hair products.
-Whenever you notice you have a hair issue that needs some attention, do your research before heading to your nearest drugstore.
-It’s not a surprise that you don’t see many shampoos that say “shampoo for oily scalp or oily scalp shampoo” on the label and there’s a reason for that.
+We’ve realized that many women buy and use the wrong hair products.
+When you notice a hair issue that needs attention, research it before heading to your nearest drugstore.
+It’s not a surprise that you don’t see many shampoos that say “shampoo for oily scalp or oily scalp shampoo” on the label, and there’s a reason for that.

-As we’ve stated earlier, oily hair begins with your scalp.
-So it would make most sense for the shampoo to say scalp too right?
+As we’ve mentioned earlier, oily hair begins with your scalp.
+So it would make the most sense for the shampoo to say oily scalp, right?
 Right.
-However, there are two things to keep in mind: You don’t hear people talk about having an oily scalp, they usually complain about having oily hair.
-As a result, the products on the market are speaking the same language as you are.
-Here’s the catch, shampoos are for your scalp to begin with.
-You’re suppose to work the product into your scalp and it travels down your strands as you rinse.
-If you buy a shampoo for oily hair, this is the same as buying a shampoo for oily scalp.
+However, there are two things to remember: You don’t hear people talk about having an oily scalp; they usually complain about oily hair.
+As a result, the products on the market speak the same language as you.
+But here’s the catch: shampoos are for your scalp.
+Shampoos are supposed to be worked into your scalp and travel down your strands as you rinse.
+If you buy shampoo for oily hair, this is the same as buying shampoo for an oily scalp.

 Who Should Use Oily Hair Shampoo?

 You’d be surprised to learn that there are some hair types that don’t do well with oily hair shampoos.
 According to Leon-Van Gorkhom, Senior Hair Care Manager at Unilever, “If you have coarse thick or damaged hair, you need not remove oiliness from your scalp.
 Your focus is on conditioning your hair.
 Therefore, it would be better to use conditioning shampoo.”
 In other words: Curly and coarse girls, you may notice that you have an oily scalp and dry hair but an oily hair shampoo is not the right poo for you.

 How Often Should a Shampoo for Oily Scalp Be Used?